Congenica/psga-pipeline-sars-cov-2/README.md

 # ------------------
 # WITHIN THE POD
-# run the pipeline within the pod (processes are spun up as pod workers by this pipeline)
-# the results will be stored in psga pod: /data/output
+# run the pipeline within the pod (processes are spun up as pod workers by this pipeline).
+The results will be stored in psga pod: /data/output
-# MODE 1: Fresh run, overriding the output from the previous computations
-nextflow run . <input_parameters>

-# MODE 2: run from the last successful process
+# use `-resume` flag to resume the previous pipeline execution
-nextflow run . <input_parameters> -resume
+nextflow run . -c <pathogen>.config <input_parameters>

 # The following command cleans up the previous run's work directories and cache, but retains the content of ${PSGA_OUTPUT_PATH}:
 nextflow clean -f